Pillar 2: The places and communities we live in

 Just as unemployment can be a risk factor for various health conditions, disability and/or long-term health conditions (such as poor mental health and musculoskeletal conditions), can also be the cause of unemployment.

 Work and health are central to people’s lives.
 In Cheshire West, the top conditions for which people claim benefits due to inability to work are mental health and behavioural disorders and musculoskeletal problems.
-This equates to approximately 6,000 people, however there are many more people struggling to work or hold down jobs due to ill-health.
+Additionally, there are many more people struggling to work or hold down jobs due to ill-health.

-Helping people obtain or retain work and be happy and productive in the workplace is a crucial part of the success and wellbeing of every community and employer.
+Helping people obtain or retain work and be happy and productive in the workplace are crucial to the success and wellbeing of every community and employer.
 Our ambition is to enable all residents to take advantage of local opportunities for prosperity.

 We will support residents in Cheshire West to meet their full potential by collectively addressing and removing health-related barriers to work.
-This will require collaboration between partners from across the private, public and Community Sector at both sub-regional and local levels.
+This will require collaboration between partners from across the private, public and Community Sector at national, sub-regional and local levels.
+Efforts are currently underway to develop a Cheshire and Merseyside integrated work and health strategy[1] which builds on existing local and Integrated Care System programmes.

 We will:

-- Remove significant barriers to employment and financial independence through our local support programmes, including for those with severe mental health issues.
+- remove significant barriers to employment and financial independence through our local support programmes, including for those living with severe mental illness, long term conditions or substance use, delivered by the Council Skills and Employment Team

-- Work with the Community Sector to promote volunteering to support people into employment.
+- work with the Community Sector to promote volunteering as a first step towards supporting people into employment

-- Promote a local living wage and support progress to higher paid work.
+- promote a local living wage and support progress to higher paid work to address in-work poverty

 - Wages to meet the minimum income for healthy living